gazebosim/gz-sensors/tutorials/thermal_camera.md

                     The default thermal camera image format is 16-bit unless otherwise specified.
     - `<clip>`: The near and far clip planes.
 Objects are only rendered if they're within these planes.
 * `<always_on>`: Whether the sensor will always be updated (indicated by `1`) or not (indicated by `0`).
-                 This is currently unused by Ignition Gazebo.
+                 This is currently unused by Gazebo.
 * `<update_rate>`: The sensor's update rate, in Hz.
 * `<visualize>`: Whether the sensor should be visualized in the GUI (indicated by `true`) or not (indicated by `false`).
-                 This is currently unused by Ignition Gazebo.
+                 This is currently unused by Gazebo.
 * `<topic>`: The name of the topic where sensor data is published.
 This is needed for visualization.

 There's also an optional plugin used here that allows for further configuration of the thermal camera.